tlwirtz/is-traffic-shitty/README.md

 # [IS TRAFFIC SHITTY?] (https://greysky.io/is-traffic-shitty)

 Just a fun client-side React App that will indicate if traffic is shitty.
-Currently only works for Seattle area commutes.
+Only works for Seattle area commutes.
 Might expand to other cities.

 Thanks to the [@wsdot_traffic](https://twitter.com/wsdot_traffic) team for their easy to use APIs!